“A stylish seaside guesthouse set on its own beach, with 7 spacious suites and delicious, inventive Greek cuisine”

 - Wine tasting

-Children are welcome, and they will appreciate the beach and watersports on the doorstep.
-We felt Six Keys is better suited to older children given the lack of a pool (as is standard amongst hotels in the area) and the gourmet angle.
+Children are welcome, and will appreciate the beach and watersports on the doorstep.
+We felt Six Keys better suited to older children given the lack of a pool (as is standard amongst hotels in the area) and its serious gourmet credentials.
 Most of the guests we encountered were couples.

 Family friendly accommodation: